Checkfront/Joomla-Plugin/README.md

 This plugin is for Joomla 1.6 or greater (tested to 2.5).

-Except as otherwise noted, the Checkfront PHP Wordpress Plugin is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)
+Except as otherwise noted, the Checkfront Joomla Plugin is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)

 Usage